ketka82uk/Baggle/README.md

 This was my first time using Python, Flask and SQL but I found it easier to get my head around than the NoSQL MongoDB database we built for project 3.

-We build the back-end as a team of three, but once it was all up and running and our endpoints (sort of) complete, we headed to the front-end and split the workload into chunks.
+We built the back-end as a team of three, but once it was all up and running, and our endpoints (sort of) complete, we headed to the front-end and split the workload into chunks.

 ## Where I took the lead